Come from Away: The Americas

 A Spanish-language production premiered at Teatro Maipo in Buenos Aires in 2022, and has had four seasons there as of 2025.
 Several productions of Come from Away have been staged in Gander.
 From July 7 to September 3, 2023, a sold-out production ran at the Joseph R Smallwood Arts & Culture Centre.
 The cast included Broadway cast members Petrina Bromley as Beverley/Annette & others and Astrid Van Wieren as Diane & others.
 Local productions have also run in the summers of 2024 and 2025, directed by Jillian Keiley.
+A production returned to Gander in 2026, with performances running from June 28 to September 13.
+This run commemorated the 25th anniversary of the September 11 attacks.
+This production was again directed by Jillian Keily and produced by Michael Rubinoff and You Are Here Inc.

 Come from Away returned to Toronto in 2024 with the support of federal funding.
 It played at the Babs Asper Theatre in Ottawa between August 14 and September 1, 2024.
 It then began performances at the Royal Alexandra Theatre in Toronto on September 22, 2024 and closed May 4, 2025.
 The majority of the cast returned from the previous Toronto production and, for the Ottawa run, included Irene Sankoff as Bonnie & others.

 A production played at the National Theatre of Panama in Panama City from September 24 to October 6, 2024.
 A production is planned for the MS Queen Elizabeth cruise ship beginning October 16, 2025.
 Numerous regional productions have also been staged at venues in Canada and the United States, including the Savoy Theatre, Glace Bay, the KIRA Amphitheatre, Saint Andrews and Imperial Theatre, Saint John in 2025, and an upcoming production is planned for 2026 at Neptune Theatre, Halifax and the Confederation Centre of the Arts, Charlottetown.

+In late March 2026, it was announced that the first Portuguese-language adaptation of the musical would premiere in São Paulo, Brazil, where from June 26 to August 02 2026 it would occupy the stage of the Teatro Ruth Escobar.
+Casting will be revealed at a later date.

+The 2026 production at the Guthrie Theater (Minneapolis, Minnesota), directed by Kent Gash, was well received.

+The 2026 production at Barter Theatre (Abingdon, Virginia), directed by Sarah Van Deusen White, was well received, and several patrons were so moved that they saw it more than once.
+It's currently running through November 1.

 Asia

 Productions were staged at the Kwanglim Arts Center in Seoul and at various theatres across Japan in 2024.
 In 2025, a production played in Manila.

+In 2026, the show staged a production in Singapore under the Pangdemonium! brand at the Victoria Theatre, running from 11th September to 27th September of that year.